Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Index Reduction for Linear DAEs

 \subsection{Computing the Index via Combinatorial Relaxation}

-The tight coefficient matrix plays an important role in the combinatorial relaxation algorithm of Murota~\cite{Murota1995} to compute $\delta_n(A)$ for a polynomial matrix $A(s)$ through the following lemma.
+The tight coefficient matrix plays an important role in the combinatorial relaxation algorithm of Murota~\cite{Murota1995a} to compute $\delta_n(A)$ for a polynomial matrix $A(s)$ through the following lemma.

-\begin{lemma}[{\cite[Proposition 6.2]{Murota1990}}] Let $A(s)$ be an $n \times n$ nonsingular polynomial matrix and $A^\#$ the tight coefficient matrix of $\app{A}{s}$ with respect to an optimal solution of $\D{A}$.
-Then $\app{A}{s}$ is upper-tight if and only if $A^\#$ is nonsingular. \end{lemma}
+\begin{lemma}[{\cite[Proposition 6.2]{Murota1990}}] Let $A(s)$ be a nonsingular polynomial matrix and let $A^\#$ be the tight coefficient matrix of $A(s)$ with respect to an optimal solution of $\D{A}$.
+Then $A(s)$ is upper-tight if and only if $A^\#$ is nonsingular. \end{lemma}

-The combinatorial relaxation method consists of the following three phases.
+The combinatorial relaxation method for computing $\delta_n(A)$ consists of the following three phases.